Open-source online platform for ecoacoustics

 Ecoacoustics project of the Collaborative Research Center 990 (EFForTS), led by B09 in Jambi, Indonesia.
 We analysed soundscapes from our core plots in lowland rainforest, jungle rubber, oil palm, and rubber plantations ("Open Collections" menu, data published in various syntheses), Berbak national park ("Open Collections" menu, F1000Research), the oil palm exclusion experiment (Ecology), the microphone signal-to-noise study ("Open Collections" menu, PeerJ), and the oil palm management experiment (Frontiers in Forests and Global Change).
 We also reference species recordings of several Anura species (Global Ecology and Conservation).

 Apart from the annotation of soundscapes, BioSounds offers reference call collections (a.k.a. "call libraries").
 This offer is unique outside of XenoCanto's offer for birds, and it allows sound recording archival, public access (visualisation and playback), and reference in scientific publications.
-At the moment, we host species recordings for Sumatran bats and amphibians, as well as primates.
+At the moment, we host species recordings for European and South-East Asian bats, African primates, as well as Sumatran amphibians.